theNewDynamic/aba-icc/_the-aba-icc-project/about-the-project.md

 ---
 title: About the ICC Project
-published: false
+published: true
 featured_image_path: /uploads/1423101251774_Benjamin_Ferencz.jpg
 featured_image_position: center
 image_path:
 description: >-
-  The ICC Project’s mission is to build greater understanding of the International Criminal Court and to strengthen, regularize, and broaden U.S. engagement with the ICC.
+  The ICC Project’s mission is to implement ABA policies on international criminal justice, build greater understanding of the International Criminal Court, and to strengthen, regularize, and broaden U.S. engagement with the ICC.
 order: 1
 timeline:
 ---